leanbc/challenge_d/README.md

 ## What it does?

-It streams data from files under the `data_to_stream` via Kafka and it is consumed via Spark.
+It streams data from files under the `data_to_load` via Kafka and it is consumed via Spark.